Kiernan Dewsbury-Hall

-Kiernan Frank Dewsbury-Hall (born 6 September 1998) is an English professional footballer who plays as a central midfielder for club Everton.
+Kiernan Frank Dewsbury-Hall (born 6 September 1998) is an English professional footballer who plays as an attacking midfielder for club Everton.

 Dewsbury-Hall started his career with Leicester City, joining their youth system in 2006.
 He signed his first professional contract in 2017, and made his senior debut in the FA Cup in 2019.
 He went on loan to Blackpool in 2020 and to Luton Town for the 2020–21 season.
 After impressing for Luton, he broke into the Leicester first-team the following season.
 The team was relegated in the 2022–23 season, but Dewsbury-Hall played an integral role in returning the club to the Premier League by winning the Championship, and won Leicester Player of the Season.
 He signed for Chelsea in the summer of 2024, and transferred to Everton the following summer.

 Early and personal life

-Born in England, Dewsbury-Hall is of Irish descent.
+Dewsbury-Hall was born in Nottingham, Nottinghamshire, and grew up in Shepshed, Leicestershire.
 He attended Newcroft Primary Academy and Shepshed High School.
-Growing up, he idolised Paul Scholes and was also interested in snooker, crediting this to his father and his good friend Oscar Fura.
+Growing up, he idolised Paul Scholes and was also interested in snooker.